 30 Hz (15 Hz in low light)

 The color camera captures full, beautiful 1080p video that can be displayed in the same resolution as the viewing screen, allowing for a broad range of powerful scenarios.
-In addition to improving video communications and video analytics applications, this provides a great input on which to build high-quality, augmented reality scenarios, digital signage, and more.
+In addition to improving video communications and video analytics applications, this provides a stable input on which to build high quality, interactive applications.

-Build high-quality, augmented reality scenarios.
-For example, digital signage for retail, museums, lobbies, and public spaces.
+Build high-quality, augmented reality scenarios that could be used with digital signage for retail, museums, lobbies, and public spaces.

-In addition to allowing the Kinect for Windows v2 sensor to see in the dark, the new infrared (IR) capabilities produce a lighting-independent view, which makes machine learning or computer-vision–based tasks much easier—because you don’t have to account for or model lighting-based variation.
-And, you can now use IR and color at the same time.
-We look forward to the many new and innovative uses that the community will develop to use this fundamentally new capability.
+In addition to allowing the Kinect for Windows v2 sensor to see in the dark, the new infrared (IR) capabilities produce a lighting-independent view—and you can now use IR and color at the same time.

 Wider/expanded field of view